fredg1/TourGuide_beta/README.md

 [Pirate_route_rework](https://github.com/cdrock/TourGuide/pull/16): Full change/update of the talisman o' namsilat-related "stuff".
 No testing done, so help is really appreciated on that one.

 [main-clutter](https://github.com/cdrock/TourGuide/pull/13): Various changes that didn't deserve their own branch.
 Pirate_route_rework has most of the changes present in this branch.
 Only difference is stuff regarding Guzzlr, really.

+doctor-bag-quest: Now reminds you to do bag quests if your bag isn't maxed out, and reminder to finish in-progress quests.
+No testing done yet.